Newbiggin-on-Lune

-Newbiggin-on-Lune is a village in the Eden district of Cumbria, England.
+Newbiggin-on-Lune is a village in Cumbria, England.
 Historically in Westmorland it is about 4 mi south west of Kirkby Stephen, and lies on the main A685 route from Brough to Tebay.
 Nearby to the north is located the Smardale Gill Viaduct on the dismantled former South Durham & Lancashire Union Railway between Tebay and Kirkby Stephen East railway station.
 To the south lies the Howgill Fells including Green Bell 1985 ft.

 Governance

-Newbiggin-on-Lune is in the parliamentary constituency of Penrith and The Border (UK Parliament constituency).
+Newbiggin-on-Lune is in the parliamentary constituency of Westmorland and Lonsdale.

-For purposes of local government, it is located in the Ravenstonedale Ward of Eden District Council and the Kirkby Stephen Ward of Cumbria County Council.
+For purposes of local government, it is administered as part of the Westmorland and Furness unitary authority area.

 Newbiggin-on-Lune does not have its own parish council; instead it is part of Ravenstonedale Parish Council.